Barnwell's NFL quarter-season awards: Picks for MVP, best rookies

 First: Vic Fangio, Chicago Bears

-The 60-year-old Fangio was understandably upset to miss out on the Bears' head-coaching job to Matt Nagy, but one of Nagy's most successful moves of the offseason was to convince Fangio to stay on as defensive coordinator.
-If Fangio thought he had missed out on his chance to become an NFL head coach, well, the Bears are playing well enough for the former 49ers coordinator to emerge as an early favorite for a head job somewhere in 2019.
+The 60-year-old Fangio was understandably upset to miss out on the Bears' head-coaching job to Matt Nagy, but one of Nagy's most successful moves of the offseason was to convince him to stay on as defensive coordinator.
+If Fangio thought he had missed out on his chance to become an NFL head coach, well, the Bears are playing well enough for the former 49ers coordinator to emerge as an early favorite for a top job somewhere in 2019.

 The easy comparison might be to compare Fangio to Wade Phillips as the older consigliere to a young, offensive-minded head coach.
 It might be more accurate to compare Fangio's Bears to the Jaguars.
 Just as the Jaguars made a quiet leap to the middle of the pack in 2016 before adding star talent during the offseason and becoming the best defense in football last season, the Bears jumped from 23rd to 14th in defensive DVOA last season before adding Khalil Mack this offseason.
 The Bears rank second in the league in Defensive WPA through four weeks and lead the league with an 11.4 percent sack rate.
 And while Mack and Akiem Hicks are the defense's two best players, seven of Chicago's 11 starters on defense are homegrown players.